zuozhenggh/learning-library/developer-library/converged-db/converged-db-with-wls/cross-data-type/cross-data-type.md

 ## Task 1: Connect to the Pluggable Database (PDB)

-1. Open Linux terminal on VNC.
-As Oracle user set Oracle Environment and connect to the PDB.
+1. As *oracle* user from your remote desktop session, set the environment and connect to the PDB.

     ```
     <copy>